shravya-bhaskara/CTF-s/pwn/hack the box/space/Space.md

    In the above snippet, for our inp = "aaaabaaacaaadaaaeaaafaaagaaaha", segfault occurs at ```0x61666161```. i.e eip is located after 18 bytes of input data.

-   The total size of pur input is only 31 bytes.
+   The total size of our input is only 31 bytes.
 Which means, we need to split a shellcode in such a way that the first part of the shellcode compromizes the last 9 bytes of our input data.
 The second part of our shellcode must account for the first 18 bytes of input data.

    This can be further explained as:
    Consider the shellcode: